-With Fusion Pro, you can add additional virtual private network (VPN) configurations between virtual machines and the host system.
+With Fusion Pro, you can add additional custom host-only private virtual networks (vmnet) configurations to only allow communication between virtual machines and the host system.

 Multiple virtual machines configured with this type of host-only networking are on the same network.
 The VMware DHCP server can provide addresses on the network.